initialed85/djangolang/README.md

         -   Produces a "Change" struct that gets sent to a channel
         -   Provides a WebSocket server that publishes "Change" structs as JSON to subscribers
             -   TODO: Honour table name filtering
+-   Client generation
+    -   TODO
+        -   TypeScript interfaces types
+        -   SWR tooling / RTK Query tooling
+        -   WebSocket client for the change event stream
+        -   Probably some SWR tooling and RTK Query tooling for TypeScript
 -   Authentication layer
     -   TODO
         -   Pattern for injecting an `Authenticate(token string) error` function
-        -   Wire it throughout the generated endpoints and at WebSocket upgrade for stream
+        -   Wire it throughout the generated endpoints and at WebSocket upgrade for the change event stream
         -   `/__authenticate` endpoint that extracts a token from `Authorization: Bearer (.*)` and feeds it to the above for authentication checks
 -   Authorization layer
     -   TODO
         -   Pattern for injecting a `GetAuthorizedFilterJoins[T any](token string, tableName string) (string, error)` function
             -   Wire it through the generated endpoints
         -   Pattern for injecting a `IsAuthorized[T any](token string, tableName string, foreignKeyColumn string, foreignKeyValue T)` function
-            -   Wire it in as a filter for the produced stream messages
+            -   Wire it in as a filter for the produced change event stream messages
 -   Caching layer
     -   TODO
 -   OpenAPI spec generation
     -   TODO

+## What to do next

+-   Get closer to a drop-in-replacement for DRF use cases (at least interface / behaviourally):
+    -   Single-item (e.g. `GET {table}/{primaryKeyValue}`) endpoint
+    -   Partial update (e.g. `PATCH {table}/{primaryKeyValue}`) endpoint
+        -   Need to generate an `OptionalTable` struct where every field is a pointer so it's clear which fields to change
--   Client generation
+-   Get some client generation working
+    -   The idea being that by this point, I can start refactoring some of my personal projects to use `djangolang` to learn more
+-   Do a few things to be at all feasible for any sort of production system:
-    -   TODO
+    -   At least Authentication
-        -   Definitely some interface types for TypeScript / equivalent for JavaScript
-        -   Definitely some simple `fetch()` helpers
+    -   Probably also Authorization (though internal / non-user-facing services might not need it)
-        -   Definitely a client for the stream
+-   Tackle the scale problem
-        -   Probably some SWR tooling and RTK Query tooling for TypeScript
+    -   Ensure everything shards nicely
+    -   Caching layer
+-   Support future external integrations
+    -   OpenAPI spec generation

 ## Usage